eX-Mech/pymech/docs/neksuite.rst

+:: _neksuite:

 ===========
 neksuite.py
 ===========

 This Python module contains the functions used to interact with *Nek5000* files.
-The :ref:`Contents of neksuite.py`_ are reported at the bottom of this page.
+The :ref:`neksuite-contents` are reported at the bottom of this page.

 readnek